wp-plugins/mycred/readme.txt

 == Upgrade Notice ==

 = 1.2.3 =
-Improved Ranking and Banking processes and added support for Email Notices for users getting promoted / demoted.
+New Notifications Add-on and added support for Email Notices for users getting promoted / demoted.
+Bug fixes.

 = 1.2.2 =
 Improved performance, better handling of websites with large user base and several bug fixes.